ashang/ocs-url/README.md

 # ocs-url

-An install helper program for desktop stuff.
+An install helper program for items served on OpenCollaborationServices (OCS).

 Copyright: 2016-2017, Akira Ohgaki